-After completing a large project upgrading and refurbishing an MKS70 to fully modified spec, a direct audio comparison with a JX10 was disappointing.
+After completing a large project upgrading and refurbishing a Roland MKS70 to fully modified spec, a direct audio comparison with a JX10 was disappointing.
 The hum level was much higher on the MKS70 than the JX10.

 Wiring layout is not optimal, however it suits speed of manufacturing because the loom is built up in one complete unit.

 The wires running over the module boards carry power and ground return.
 The ground return is also at same potential as the casing, so the gap between the casing and the power return wires create a large inductive pickup loop….and there are two of them.
 It means that any hum or digital noise emitting from the transformer or PCBs get caught up and induced into the ground of the Module Boards eventually reaching the audio outputs.

 The picture below shows how the diagonal cable running over the module boards CPU sections.
 The worst pickup loop is between the bottom case and Module Board B as it resides over all CPU areas and the transformer.